 - The preparation of cash flow forecasts and financial budgets to aid management decision making

 - Demonstrating the use of costing and pricing methods to contribute to business decision making

 - ABE Level 4 Foundation Diploma in Business Management

-The Association of Business Executives (ABE) offers professional qualifications which are recognised as accepted routes onto the later stages of a number of UK and foreign university qualifications, including Bachelor's and/or Master's degrees, for example the BA (Hons) Business Management and BA (Hons) Business and Marketing from the University of Sunderland, and the BA (Hons) Human Resource Management from the University of Greenwich.
+The Association of Business Executives (ABE) offers professional qualifications which are recognised as accepted routes onto the later stages of a number of UK and foreign university qualifications, including Bachelor's and/or Master's degrees, for example the BA (Hons) Business Management, BA (Hons) Business and Marketing and BA (Hons) Business and Human Resources from the University of Sunderland.

 Upon successful completion of the ABE Level 4 Foundation Diploma, one may progress to: